Beta Scorpii: Properties

 Beta Scorpii is 1.01 degree from the ecliptic and can be occulted by the Moon and, very rarely, by planets.
 On December 9, 1906, it was occulted by Venus.
 The last occultation by a planet took place on 13 May 1971, by Jupiter.

+Observation

+On 11 December 2019, it had a close conjunction (geocentric separation <1') with Mercury.

 In culture

 Beta Scorpii appears on the flag of Brazil, symbolising the state of Maranhão.